This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you make a purchase through my link.

 “Be willing to be a beginner every single morning.” – Meister Eckhart

-Reading the inspiring quotes helps make sure that you’re in the right frame of mind for what comes next…
+Reading the inspiring quotes helps ensure you’re in the right frame of mind for what comes next…

 I Am Grateful for …

-Whether a habit takes 21 days or 66 days or 90 days to form, it doesn’t matter.
+Whether a habit takes 21, 66, or 90 days to form doesn’t matter.
 Each Five Minute Journal lasts for 6 months of daily use.
 You have more than enough space in a single journal to create the habit of daily gratitude.

 What Would Make Today Great?

 Here, you look forward to what the day has to bring.
-You can do some planning and pick out 3 things that you’ll do to move your life forward.
+You can plan and pick out 3 things you’ll do to move your life forward.
 This way, your journal can also be a daily planner.

-Even if you don’t see how yet, you might notice its clever effectiveness in the following sections…
+Even if you don’t see how, you might notice its clever effectiveness in the following sections…

 Daily Affirmations.
 I Am …

-In this section, you write down something positive about yourself in the present tense.
+In this section, you write something positive about yourself in the present tense.
 “I am” statements are considered to be extremely powerful.
-With them, you get to see more of the reality of who you really are.
+With them, you get to see more of who you are.

 If you’re stuck and don’t know what to say about yourself, here’s a positive “I am” statement you can use: